prismskylabs/pycounters/docs/source/tutorial.rst

 Until now, the shortcut decorators and functions were perfect for what we wanted to do.
 Naturally, this is not always the case.
-Before going on, it is handy to explain some more about these shortcuts and how PyCounters work (see :ref:`moving_parts` for more about this).
+Before going on, it is handy to explain more about these shortcuts and how PyCounters work (see :ref:`moving_parts` for more about this).

 PyCounters is built of three main building blocks:

 * *Events* - to reports values and occurrences in your code (in the example: incoming request, the time it took to process them and the number of bytes the processed).
-* *Counters* - to capture events and analyse them (in the example: measuring request per second, averaging request processing time and averaging the number of bytes processed per request).
+* *Counters* - to capture events and analyse them (in the example: measuring requests per second, averaging request processing time and averaging the number of bytes processed per request).

 * *Reporters* - to periodically generate a report of all active counters.